 The final article “Wildlife Conservation Projects around the World” may not yet be ready for a Lowell Thomas award, but compare it to the first draft.
 I receive a lot of articles like the first version lest you think I am picking on the author and even more articles that are not worth putting more time into.
-The writing and editing on my blog has been influenced by a class I took at the Book Passage Writing conference last year from Spud Hilton.
+The writing and editing on my blog have been influenced by a class I took at the Book Passage Writing conference last year from Spud Hilton.
 Some of the advice he gave includes:

 - Have a point to the article.
 Too many articles I get say “I went here and I did that”.
-They are a journal entry not an article.
+They are a journal entry, not an article.

 - Don’t bury the lede.
 Your opening sentence is very important.
-I recall the sample opening sentence he gave us form a travel story: “Don’t worry the turbaned man grinned, the snake around your daughter’s neck is not poisonous.”
+I recall the sample opening sentence he gave us from a travel story: “Don’t worry the turbaned man grinned, the snake around your daughter’s neck is not poisonous.”
 That’s a sentence that makes you want to read more.

 - Get to your point quickly and then get rid of the paragraphs that don’t support your point.
 Perhaps you can save all that other information for another article with an appropriate point.

-- How would a good story teller capture the attention of the audience.
+- How would a good storyteller capture the attention of the audience?
 They might not start chronologically.
-When I tell of my trip to New Zealand last year I start with the experience of “blackwater rafting”, spelunking with a wetsuit and an inner-tube.
+When I tell of my trip to New Zealand last year I start with the experience of “blackwater rafting”, spelunking with a wetsuit and an inner tube.
 I don’t start, “I got off the plane and headed into customs”.